leedohun/az_terraform/README.md

    2. **Unzip OCI Terraform data**
       ![result](https://objectstorage.ap-seoul-1.oraclecloud.com/p/HLcZ1BexX5bj_CuTPBMIxREh7JGyJG0A-T1exKMpSrYmRh123lo5CJbBo5JAqMXe/n/cnfyb6dq82p9/b/test_bucket/o/Unzip%20OCI%20Terraform%20data.png)

-   3. **SCRIPTS**
+   3. **User date**

+      * If you want to add the user date at the same time as the server is created, modify the user data for the server.
-      Linux script : Additional user data to this file.
+         + Linux User Date : Additional user data to this file.
 However, Linux must use the grammar of bash.

-      Windows script : Additional user data to this file.
+         + Windows User Data : Additional user data to this file.
 However, Windows must use the grammar of powershell.